pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

    The setup script stores your entries in the file `${HOME}/.pingidentity/devops`.
 Many of the examples in `${HOME}/projects/devops/pingidentity-devops-getting-started` will either source the `devops` file as variables into the container, or expect the file to be sourced in the current shell.
 So:

-4. Refresh your OS shell to make the command aliases available.
-For example, enter:
+4. Refresh your OS shell or open a new terminal.
+To refresh your current shell, enter:

    ```bash
    source ~/.bash_profile
    ```

-   After refreshing your OS shell, enter `dhelp` to see the listing of the command aliases.
+5. Enter `dhelp` to see the listing of the command aliases.

-   > If the `dhelp` command isn't working, see [Troubleshooting](troubleshooting/BASIC_TROUBLESHOOTING.md)
+   > If the `dhelp` command isn't working, see [Troubleshooting](troubleshooting.md).

 ## Deploy the stack